Worm Infestation in children : Hidden Signs Parents Often Miss (2026 Guide)

 Source: WHO Sanitation and Health Guidelines, 2019

 Proper nutrition and hygiene practices from infancy play a key role in preventing infections.
-Read our guide on Precious Infancy to Toddler: A Baby’s First Two Years.
+You may go through the guide on Precious Infancy to Toddler: A Baby’s First Two Years.

 B. Behaviors That Increase Worm Infection Risk in Children